 “They have to have a good partner program and mutual respect,” he said.
 “It could make a massive difference.”

-Among the 80 companies Matthews has started or backed are a handful that make technology for large wireless operators, including DragonWave Inc. (DRWI), Mitel Networks Corp.
-(MITL) and Bridgewater Systems Corp.
+Among the 80 companies Matthews has started or backed are a handful that make technology for large wireless operators, including DragonWave Inc. (DRWI:US), Mitel Networks Corp.
+(MITL:US) and Bridgewater Systems Corp.
 He sold Newbridge Networks Corp. to Alcatel SA in 2000 for about $7 billion.

 Canadian technology companies struggle to get respect among U.S. investors, who tend to think of their North American neighbor in terms of commodity investing, Matthews said.